Friday 24th April 2020

 We then continue on through the town of Fethyie, much of built on the ancient town, to our next stop outside a chromite mine.

 We are unfortunately unable to visit a chromite mine, though I did manage to sneak into one in 2011 where I took the photo in the handout.
 No one stopped us, in fact no spoke to us, but I think a coach load of geologists might be considered unwelcome.
 Mike and Karen did contact the mine and they said on no account were they open to visitors.
-I suspect there lack of health and safety might have been an issue.
+I suspect their lack of health and safety might have been an issue.
 We did see women in their swirly trousers and scarves standing over the conveyor belt picking out rocks!
 It did look like an accident waiting to happen.
 So the next best thing is a chromite mine midden, beside the road, outside a mine.
-I have a big piece of ore, similar to the photo, which was found here by an eagle eyed member of the first group in 2012.
+I have a big piece of ore, similar to the photo, which was found here by an eagle-eyed member of the first group in 2012.
 You would have seen it in Kaş when we met in the Hideaway Bar, along with schist from yesterday’s walk.

 In the geological handout you will see a map of all the major chromite mining areas in Turkey and Fethyie was one of them.
 Chromite comes from mafic /ultra-mafic basement rock as the green peridotite altered to serpentinite in the photo indicates.